-Overall cost estimate
+5520 Overall cost estimate

 The estimated cost of the Spin Physics Detector at current prices for two stages of the project implementation is presented in Table 21.1.
-The cost of the stage-I is 40 M\$ while the full setup is valued at 80 M\$.
-This value does not include possible R&D for the second stage of the project.
-Any expanses related with development and construction of an infrastructure for polarized beams at NICA are also out of this estimation.
+Estimates are rounded to one significant digit after the decimal point.
+The cost of the first stage is 43 M\$, while the full setup in the most preferrable configuration is priced at 82.3 M\$.
+This amount does not include possible R&D for the second stage of the project.
+Any expenses related to the development and construction of an infrastructure for polarized beams at NICA are also out of the scope of this estimation.